DataCenterSales@armstrongceilings.com | 866.740.2121 | Contact Us

 Ramp DCIM Monitoring Software rendering

-If they’re not identified quickly, data center cooling issues lead to equipment failure and system downtime.
+If they’re not identified quickly, modern data centers cooling issues lead to equipment failure, system downtime and increased carbon footprint.
 Cooling issues arise when the temperature at the air input to the server equipment is higher than 27 degrees Celsius or below 5.5 degrees Celsius Dew Point.
-Here are some free cooling tips to identifying cooling issues before it’s too late.
+Here are some free tips to identify cooling issues before it’s too late.

 What Causes Data Center Cooling Issues?